Fremantle Football Club

 Fremantle has also fielded a women's team in the AFL Women's league since the competition's inception in 2017.
-They were coached by Trent Cooper and captained by Hayley Miller in 2022.
+They are currently coached by Lisa Webb and captained by Ange Stannett.
 Their most successful season was the 2020 season, in which the team was undefeated, but was ultimately cancelled without a premiership awarded due to the COVID-19 pandemic.